Rhornberger/Oubliette/README.md

 ## What Oubliette will become

-Oubliette seeks to be a social media platform for Tabletop RPG enthusiasts that will allow playes to have easy access to the gameplay information as well as be able to start a Party page that will allow players to more easily share information between one another and keep journal logs of what has happened during each game sessions.
-This page will also allow Game Masters to make changes to charachter sheets and other pertinent game and player info.
+Oubliette seeks to be a social media platform for Tabletop RPG enthusiasts that will allow players to have easy access to the game-play information as well as be able to start a Party page that will allow players to more easily share information between one another and keep journal logs of what has happened during each game sessions.
+This page will also allow Game Masters to make changes to character sheets and other pertinent game and player info.
 Return to [top](#Table-of-contents)

 ## Technologies used